DynamoMTL/mercury-engine/README.md

 ### How it works

-To make an area of a page editable, simply annotate the area with the `editable` helper.

-If you have a HAML template like this:
+Say you have a HAML template like this:
 ```haml
 -# in app/views/pages/index.html.haml
 %section#main